Avoid Conflict Gracefully

 Sample transition phrases:

-Let’s set that issue aside for another time.
-(Or similarly: Let's save that for another time.)
+• Let’s set aside (or save) that issue for another time.

-I'd like to give priority to (some other task or activity requiring attention) right now and not start a discussion of that at this moment.
+• I'd like to give priority to (some other task or activity requiring attention) right now and not get into other things.

 Whatever transition phrases you choose, they should roll easily off your tongue and feel natural to you.
 From the words and sentences above, pick those that seem most useful.
 Edit and change them to fit you.
-Then memorize and review them so you can use them without hesitation when Avoiding seems like the best response.
+Then review them a few times so you can use them without hesitation when Avoiding seems like the best response.

 Soon the concepts behind the phrases will take root in your brain and you'll find your own spontaneous words for a request to Avoid without a second thought.